Megha Barsenge: Plot

-10 years later, Mannu, now renamed as Jr. Megha, is grown into a strong rebellious woman who works at an NGO.
-Megha misses her family and hates Manoj and his family as she lives at Manoj's uncle Trilochan's house in Moga.
-Heer, Trilochan's sister, adopts Megha and hates their family’s crimes.
-Manoj, Trilochan, and Sadanand bring Kabir, Arjun's look-alike, as Manoj plans to sell Megha to Canada.
-Kabir seeks his revenge against the girl and her family who caused his father Ajay's murder and put his mother Sangeeta in a coma, as Jr. Megha was the girl who caused the incident and Manoj's parents had used her for the robbery.
+10 years later, Mannu, now renamed Jr. Megha, has grown into a strong rebellious woman who works as an NGO worker.
+Megha still hates Manoj and his family, and she still misses her family.
+Heer, Trilochan's sister, adopts Megha and hates their family's crimes.
+But however, Jr. Megha is still not recovered from that past incident tries to meet the boy whom had blamed her for his father's death.
+Manoj and his family bring Kabir, Arjun's look-alike, as Manoj plans to sell Megha to Canada.
+Kabir had the bracelet of Jr. Megha whom had stolen from her and is eagerly waiting for his revenge as Kabir is revealed to be the same boy whom he blames Jr. Megha for his father's murder in their childhood as his mother, Sangeeta is in coma due to the incident after 10 years.
 Unaware of their identities, Jr. Megha starts to hate Kabir.